tlaplus-community/tree-sitter-tlaplus/README.md

 The correctness criterion of this parser is as follows: if the TLA⁺ specification being parsed constitutes valid TLA⁺ (both syntactically and semantically), the parse tree will be correct.
 If the spec is not valid TLA⁺, the parse tree will be approximately correct - perhaps permissively allowing illegal syntax, or interpreting erroneous syntax in strange ways.
-This permissive behavior makes it excellent for user-assistive language tooling, but probably a poor choice as the backbone for an interpreter or model-checker.
+This permissive behavior makes it excellent for user-assistive language tooling, but a less-compelling choice as the backbone for an interpreter or model-checker.
 Application possibilities include:
  * Advanced syntax highlighting
  * Syntax-aware code folding